 How to Transfer Photos from an iPhone to a Computer

 In this article, you’ll see how to transfer photos from an iPhone to a computer quickly and easily.
-We’ll also explain the methods to do so from a Mac or PC.
+We’ll also explain how to do so from a Mac or PC.

 If transferring to Mac, the process is relatively straightforward.
 However, if you’re moving to a Windows PC, some preparation is necessary.
 Follow these steps to gain access to your iCloud photos:

-- Ensure your computer’s running on the latest version of Windows 7, 8, or 10.
+- Ensure your computer’s running on the latest version of Windows 10.
 If it’s not, perform the necessary updates.

 - Log in to iCloud with your Apple ID.
 If you’re unsure how to do that, follow the instructions provided with your iPhone.